7.1 Electric Potential Energy

 In nuclear fission, a nucleus splits roughly in half. (a) What is the potential from a fragment that has 46 protons in it? (b) What is the potential energy in MeV of a similarly charged fragment at this distance?

 A research Van de Graaff generator has a 2.00-m-diameter metal sphere with a charge of 5.00 mC on it.
 Assume the potential energy is zero at a reference point infinitely far away from the Van de Graaff. (a) What is the potential near its surface? (b) At what distance from its center is the potential 1.00 MV? (c) An oxygen atom with three missing electrons is released near the Van de Graaff generator.
-What is its energy in MeV when the atom is at the distance found in part b?
+What is its kinetic energy in MeV when the atom is at the distance found in part b?

 An electrostatic paint sprayer has a 0.200-m-diameter metal sphere at a potential of 25.0 kV that repels paint droplets onto a grounded object.